vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 These *adhvans* are: the way of time \( *kālādhvan* \), which includes the phonemes, the mantras, and the “words,” entities that exist in time, not materially; and the way of space \( *deśādhvan* \), which includes the *kalās* , the *tattvas* , and the *bhuvanas* , which are more concrete elements, existing in space.
 The *bhuvanas* are the infernal, terrestrial, and divine

 “worlds,” numbering usually 224.
 The *tattvas* are the thirty-six entities or cosmic levels, from Śiva to the earth.
 The *kalās* , “portions,” are divisions too complex to be described here.
 They include *tattvas* and *bhuvanas* in addition to phonemes, mantras, and “words” \( *padas* \).
-The highest *kalā* is *śāntyātīta* , “transcending *śānti,” * made up of Śiva and Śakti; then comes *śānti* , made up of the next three *tattvas* ; then *vidyā* , made up of the *tattvas* from *puruṣa* to *māyā* ; then *pratiṣṭ hā* , from *prakṛti* to water; and fi nally, *nivṛtti* , earth.
+The highest *kalā* is *śāntyātīta* , “transcending *śānti,” * made up of Śiva and Śakti; then comes *śānti* , made up of the next three *tattvas* ; then *vidyā* , made up of the *tattvas* from *puruṣa* to *māyā* ; then *pratiṣṭhā* , from *prakṛti* to water; and fi nally, *nivṛtti* , earth.

 The correspondences between the parts of the *śrīcakra* and the fi ve *kalās* are logical since they both give expression to the same cosmic hierarchy, going from the deity to our world: the creative and animat-ing process of emanation, embodied diagrammatically by the pattern of the *śrīcakra* , which *is* the Goddess, as creating and embodying the cosmos.

 An opposite movement is shown in *ślokas* 22–24, the parts of the *śrīcakra* , with their attending deities, being enumerated in the reverse order, from the outer square to the center, according, that is, to the process of resorption \( *saṁhārakrameṇa* \), a process that goes metaphysically from the level of this world to the plane of the supreme deity and is also symbolically present in the *śrīcakra* .
 The nine parts are quoted not by their names but by the divine entities or deities abiding in them.
 These are divided in three groups:

-In the nine *cakras* , Trailokyamohana and so forth, O Sureśvarī\! are found *nāda* , *bindu* , *kalā* , Jyeṣṭ hā, Raudrīthen Vāmā, //22// as well
+In the nine *cakras* , Trailokyamohana and so forth, O Sureśvarī\! are found *nāda* , *bindu* , *kalā* , Jyeṣṭhā, Raudrīthen Vāmā, //22// as well

 34
-as Viṣagnī, Dūtarī, and Sarvānandā, in this order. *Nāda* and *bindu* are undivided, Kālī has the nature of will, //23// Jyeṣṭ hā is knowledge, the remaining ones being activity.
+as Viṣagnī, Dūtarī, and Sarvānandā, in this order. *Nāda* and *bindu* are undivided, Kālī has the nature of will, //23// Jyeṣṭhā is knowledge, the remaining ones being activity.
 The *cakra* is thus threefold.

 It is a form of *kāmakalā* ; its essential nature is expansion. //24//

 *trailokyamohanādye tu navacakre sureśvari* /

-*nādo bindu ḥ kalā jyeṣṭ hā raudrīvāmā tatha ḥ puna ḥ * //22//
+*nādo bindu ḥ kalā jyeṣṭhā raudrīvāmā tatha ḥ puna ḥ * //22//

 *viṣagni dūtarīcaiva sarvānandā kramāt sthitā ḥ * /

 *niraṁśau nādabindū ca kalā cecchāsvarūpakam* //23//

-*jyeṣṭ hā jñānaṁ kriyā śeṣam ity evaṁ tritayātmakam* /
+*jyeṣṭhā jñānaṁ kriyā śeṣam ity evaṁ tritayātmakam* /

 *cakraṁ kāmakalārūpaṁ prasāraparamārthata ḥ * //24//

 The Dī explains the triplicity of the *śrīcakra* mentioned in these three stanzas as linked to three forms of energy-goddesses, each being present in a group of three *cakras* .
 Thus, the peaceful, *śāntā* , which is consciousness \( *cit* \), is indivisibly present in the outer square and in the sixteen-petal lotus, with *nāda* and *bindu. * The eight-petal lotus is made of the energy of will \( *icchā* \).
-Jyeṣṭ hā is the energy of knowledge \( *jñāna* \) and is present in the fourteen-triangle *cakra* .
+Jyeṣṭhā is the energy of knowledge \( *jñāna* \) and is present in the fourteen-triangle *cakra* .
 The remaining fi ve *cakras* \(the two ten triangles, *navayoni* , central triangle, and *bindu* \), in which are located the goddesses Raudrī, Vāmā, Viṣagnī, Dūtarī, and Sarvānandā, are pervaded by the energy of activity \( *kriyā* \).
 The *śrīcakra* is thus pervaded by the three basic energies of Śiva, their places in it being inverted, since the highest, *śāntā* , is in the outer square and the lowest in the center, an inversion that expresses the omnipresence of the whole energy of Śiva in the whole diagram.

 To say that the *śrīcakra* is a form of *kāmakalā* is to say that it is a form of the \(sexual\) union—and therefore both embodying and causing the expansion/emanation of the cosmos—of Śiva and Śakti expressed by the *kāmakalā* .
 14